shriyachallam/maccorcyclingdata/docs/features.rst

 - temp_interval = the maximum interval of a temperature change in number of degrees (integer)

 - max_temp = the threshold for the highest temperature allowed (integer)

+- discharge_neg = True if the current of the testdata was exported as negative during discharge steps (boolean)

 - tol = when making sure the temperature doesn't exceed a certain amount, this function will return either a warning, error, or ABORT message. this input specifies the tolerance should these messages.
 This is an optional input, the default value is 3.